hakan-demirli/FQ-Control-Center/README.md

 | RX_DATA | 0xC0000018|r|

 **Application notes and information:**
-Sample program for Subservient can be found [here.](fpga/sw/serv/project/entry_point.cpp)

 UART TX sends data upon write operation.
 TX_BUSY is high if UART TX is in the middle of the sending operation.
 Before sending any data, you have to wait for it to be cleared.
 Writing when TX_BUSY is high is undefined.

 RX_READY is set if there is a new data ready to read at RX_DATA.
-Upon reading user has to write to RX_DHBR register to indicate data has been read.
+Upon reading, user has to write to RX_DHBR register to indicate data has been read.
 Otherwise, RX_READY will not be cleared.

 Setting debug mode does not kill the Subservient.
 As soon as debug mode is cleared, it can continue its operations.
 But, it obviously will miss any new UART packages.